 A dog is a fantastic companion for anyone, and they will always cheer you on when feeling down.

-Dogs are the most popular pets in the world and it’s easy to see why.
+Dogs are the most popular pets in the world, and it’s easy to see why.
 They are adorable, affectionate and always entertaining, and most of us have grown up around at least one or two in our lifetime.

-If you are happy to hire dog walkers to walk your dog while you are at work then this is great; however in general it isn’t a great idea for you to get a dog if you won’t be able to walk it enough and spend a lot of time with it.
+If you are happy to hire dog walkers to walk your dog while you are at work, then this is great; however, in general, it isn’t an excellent idea for you to get a dog if you aren’t able to walk it enough and spend a lot of time with it.

 How big is your home?
-If you live in a big detached house, the size of dog you can get is much more flexible and you could choose anything from a tiny chihuahua to a Great Dane.
+If you live in a big detached house, the size of the dog you can get is much more flexible, and you could choose anything from a tiny Chihuahua to a Great Dane.

-Pick carefully, and also think about the space they will have in the house once you have made room for their bed and food and water.
+Pick carefully, and also think about the space they will have in the house once you have made room for their bed, food, and water.